 1 cup sugar

-To prepare cake, preheat over to 350F.
+To prepare cake, preheat oven to 350F.
 Grease and line an 8-inch square cake pan.

 In a large bowl, sift flour, baking powder, baking soda and salt.
 Mix well.